dotnet/msbuild/documentation/ProjectReference-Protocol.md

 These targets are all defined in `Microsoft.Common.targets` and are defined in Microsoft SDKs.
 You should only have to implement them yourself if you require custom behavior or are authoring a project that doesn't import the common targets.

-If implementing a project with an “outer” (determine what properties to pass to the real build) and “inner” (fully specified) build, only `GetTargetFrameworkProperties` and `GetTargetFrameworks` are required in the “outer” build.
+If implementing a project with an “outer” (determine what properties to pass to the real build) and “inner” (fully specified) build, only `GetTargetFrameworks` is required in the “outer” build.
 The other targets listed can be “inner” build only.

 * `GetTargetFrameworks` tells referencing projects what options are available to the build.
   * It returns an item with the following metadata: